nevillegrech/EIP-1884-full-analysis/README.md

 According to the contract library analysis, the fallback function may fail due to anywhere between 2308 and 2438 gas.
 - [Issue at Aragon](https://github.com/aragon/aragonOS/issues/549)

-## How does the static analysis on contract-library work?
+## How does the static analysis on contract-library.com work?

 Static program analysis is a technique that considers all program's behaviors without having to execute the program.
 Static analysis is generally thought to be expensive, but over the years we have developed techniques to counter this.
 Firstly, we developed new techniques in the area of "declarative program analysis", which simplifies implementations and make these analysis simpler.
 Secondly, we have applied our analysis at scale, which makes them worth the effort.
 Contract-library's internal analysis framework decompiles all smart contracts on the main Ethereum network and testnets to an IR representation, ameanable to analysis.
 The decompilation framework is described in our [ICSE 2019 paper](https://www.nevillegrech.com/assets/pdf/gigahorse-icse.pdf).
 Following this analysis, many "client analysis", are applied.
 These analyses all benefit from a rich suite of analysis primitives, such as gas cost analysis (similar to worst-case execution analysis), memory contents analysis, etc. that are instantiated and customized in each client analysis.
 Finally, we encode all our analysis, decompilers, etc. in a declarative language, and automatically synthesize a fast C++ implementation using [Soufflé](https://souffle-lang.github.io/).